-3.13 Located in the Main Built up Area of Nottingham, the site is located to the south east of Beeston Town Centre and is situated directly adjacent to the Strategic Core Strategy allocation of Boots (to the east) in-between the Beeston Canal (to the south), the railway line (to the north) and the existing residential area of Beeston Rylands to the west.
-The site is brownfield and has previously been used as a sewage treatment works by Severn Trent Water.
+3.23 Located in the Main Built up Area of Nottingham, Stapleford is a town to the east of the M1 motorway, contained largely by the A52 to the south and east.
+The site is located to the north east of Stapleford District Centre and is situated in-between Stapleford Hill (to the south), the railway line (to the north), Coventry Lane and Bramcote Crematorium to the east and the Strategic Core Strategy allocation of Field Farm to the west.
+The site is mixed greenfield and brownfield and is used for both equestrian, residential and an engineering depot which has a large existing bell-mouth access onto Coventry Lane.